Baileymnm1999/Baej/Design/BAEJ.md

-### Testing our RTL
+### Testing the RTL
 #### Code Tracing
-The first the we did when writing RTL to verify is a code tracing exercise.
-Before the RTL is accepted we trace the logic and values through our RTL.
-If it gives expected results we then can move on to below for further testing if needed.
+In order to verify the RTL, a code tracing exercise was used.
+The RTL was verified by tracing the logic and values through the RTL as if a Java program were executing it.
+If it gave unexpected results, the RTL was modified accordingly.

 #### Simulation